 Acquiring Good Character Qualities

 Acquiring good character qualities takes time and determination to build into our lives.
-Good character qualities are obtained only with God’s help and by our daily attention to little, seemingly insignificant details such as going to bed early and getting up early, or saying “no” to ice cream and saying “yes” to an apple.
+Good character qualities are obtained only with God’s help and by our daily attention to little, seemingly insignificant details.
+Little things such as going to bed early and getting up early, or saying “no” to ice cream and saying “yes” to an apple.

-One of the fruits of the Spirit is self-control (Galatians 5:22,23).
-This fruit is essential for growth and maturity for anyone who desires to become valiant and useful to Yahuwah Elohim [the Hebrew name for the LORD God].
+One of the ‘Fruits of the Spirit’ is self-control (Galatians 5:22-23).
+This fruit is essential for growth and maturity for anyone who desires to become courageous and useful to Yahuwah Elohim [the Hebrew name for the LORD God].

 Every Bit of Prayer and Determination

 If we have been in the habit of a self-indulgent life, then growth in maturity and good character qualities will require every bit of prayer, determination, and self-discipline we can muster.
-If we desire to have a spiritual house that will withstand the testings of tribulation, then we must begin now to build the protecting walls of our character.
-To do this, we must be teachable, and humble enough to ask Father’s help in learning the simple, basic things of self-discipline and endurance.
+If we desire to have a spiritual house that can withstand the tests of tribulation, then we must begin now to build up the protecting walls of our character.
+To do this, we must be teachable, determined, and humble enough to ask Father’s help in learning simple, basic, practical things of self-discipline and endurance.

 The building up of our spiritual house needs to be as a ‘line upon line’ issue — a ‘little by little’ work on one area, steadily mastering one small thing.
 Building the walls is “doing a great work!” as the prophet Nehemiah declared!
 (See Nehemiah 6:3) Building the walls is an honourable work!
 But it requires a commitment — a commitment to endure, and NOT indulge — a commitment to deny our selfish ways.

 Seeking Father’s Help

-Ask for His help to read/study the Bible everyday because it is His Word that is food for our spirit and soul.
-His Word is the spiritual food that nourishes us and energizes us (John 6:63b).
+Ask for His help to read/study the Bible everyday because it is His written Word that is the spiritual food that nourishes us and energizes us (John 6:63b).

 When we read the story of Nehemiah in the Bible, and his efforts to rebuild the walls of Jerusalem, we find great encouragement for building the walls of our character.
-Nehemiah persevered through the enemy’s constant tactics to hinder his work.
-Yet there came a time when Nehemiah was victorious, and the walls were completed!
+Nehemiah persisted through the enemy’s constant attempts to hinder his work.
+Yet there came a time when Nehemiah was victorious, and the protecting walls were completed!

 - Growing Up In Messiah